leftdevel/farma/README.md

 I'm planning to move most of the backend logic to CQRS + event sourcing sooner than later.
 I already have a simple dashboard for crud operations on Users and Medicines, but still planning the best approach to keep the GUI and UX as simple as possible whithout chopping up functionality.

 ##### Mision.
 Once the App is finished, I'll go store by store offering a raspberry pi 2 preinstalled with the app, ready to be used and give back to my community.
-I may charge only for the cost of the device and ask for a hat tip :)
+I may charge only for the cost of the device and ask for a mentos :)